vlovell24/CRUD-in-C/README.md

 Compile the C code and run in your command line.
 You can download the matching storage.txt file, however, if you don't, it will create an empty storage.txt file for you.

+use the following compile command: gcc main.c -o main

+once the file is compiled and executable will be created.
+Run with the following command: main.exe

 The application opens to a 'home page' screen with a list of options:

 <p float="left">